ankaAR/bestiario5e/_creatures/duergar-despot.md

 ***Magic Resistance.*** The duergar has advantage on saving throws against spells and other magical effects.

-***Psychic Engine.*** When the duergar despot suffers a critical hit or is reduced to 0 hit points, psychic energy erupts from its frame to deal 14 (4d6) psychic damage to each creature within 5 feet of it.
+***Psychic Engine.*** When the duergar despot suffers a critical hit or is reduced to 0 hit points, psíquico energy erupts from its frame to deal 14 (4d6) psychic damage to each creature within 5 feet of it.

 ***Sunlight Sensitivity.*** While in sunlight, the duergar despot has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.